Conveyancing legal terms explained

-Property lawyers often use different terms to describe the process of buying and selling a house.
+Property lawyers often use legal terminology to describe the process of buying and selling a property.
 To help you understand the phrases used in residential conveyancing, we’ve compiled a guide to those you’re most likely to hear.

-The day that the sale and purchase of the property is finalised.
+The completion date is the day that the sale and purchase of the property is finalised.
 The buyer pays the balance of the purchase price before receiving the keys from the estate agent, and the deeds are handed over to the buyer or their solicitor.

-Items your property solicitor must pay to others on your behalf, including stamp duty, Land Registry fees, VAT and search fees.
+Disbursements are the items your property solicitor must pay to others on your behalf, including Stamp Duty Land Tax (SDLT), Land Registry fees, VAT and search fees.

-Rights to which a property may be subject to or may enjoy; such as a right of way across land owned by another person or rights
+Easements are the rights to which a property may be subject to or may enjoy; such as a right of way across land owned by another person or rights to light.

 Exchange of contracts

-The point in the house buying process when the contract becomes legally binding.
+Exchange of contracts is the point in the property buying process when the contract becomes legally binding.
 To withdraw from the contract at this point would incur a heavy financial penalty.

 Fixtures + fittings form

-A form completed by the seller to confirm what is included in the sale, for example, carpets, fitted cupboards and garden ornaments.
+The fixtures and fitting form is completed by the seller to confirm what is included in the sale, for example, carpets, appliances, fitted cupboards and garden ornaments.

 As a freeholder, you fully own the property and have full responsibility for its maintenance and repairs.

-More expensive than a valuation or a homebuyers report but a full inspection of the property will be done by a surveyor.
+A full survey is more expensive than a valuation or a homebuyer survey but a full inspection of the property will be done by a surveyor.

-This occurs when the seller accepts a higher offer from a second buyer just before contracts are exchanged with the first buyer.
-Similarly, gazundering occurs when the buyer demands a price reduction just before contracts are exchanged.
+Gazumping ooccurs when the seller accepts a higher offer from a second buyer just before contracts are exchanged with the first buyer.
+Similarly, ‘gazundering’ occurs when the buyer demands a price reduction just before contracts are exchanged.

-A detailed inspection than a valuation report, carried out by a surveyor, providing information about the condition and structure of the property, and recommendations to review prior to exchanging contracts.
+A homebuyer survey is a more detailed inspection than a valuation report, carried out by a surveyor, providing information about the condition and structure of the property, and including recommendations to review prior to exchanging contracts.

 Land Registry/Land Registry fee